 Some insurance policies cover only up to 3000m.
 Hence, make sure you have a clause in your insurance to cover for the altitude up to 6000m.

 This is because in high altitude there is a risk posed by acute mountain sickness and other altitudes related illness.
+So, having insurance that covers up to 6000 m will cover you up for the entire course of the trek.

+This way you will not have to worry about expensive evacuation or medical assistance.
 Also, you can get insurance for incidents like accidents, flight delays, and baggage loss etc.

 Some Alternatives to Everest Base Camp trek in January